ember-learn/guides-source/guides/release/using-typescript/invokables.md

 ```

 ## Modifiers

+Modifiers in Ember are just functions or classes with a well-defined interface, which means they largely Just Work™ with TypeScript.
+However, there are a couple things you’ll want to watch out for.

+(As always, you should start by reading and understanding the [Ember Guide on Modifiers][modifiers]!)

 The signature for a modifier consists of any named or positional arguments along with the kind of element it can be applied to.
 The arguments are optional, but the element is required.